 SmartGeometry Conference (SG), the annual gathering organized by SmartGeometry Group, is now in its 12th year, with a solid history to prove its international appeal.
 But even long-time SG alumni are often at a loss for words when pressed to describe the event.

 “What is SmartGeometry?
 I don’t actually have a straight answer to that.
 It’s a question that we ask ourselves many times,” said Xavier de Kestelier, one of the SG directors, during his opening speech this year (SG2013, The Bartlett: UCL, London, April 15-20).
 It’s not a scholarly event where professors get up and read papers, hiding behind tall lecterns and impenetrable academic terms.
 It’s not an industry event where people trade war stories and network over free-flowing wine and beer.
 “SG is one of the events where we get practice and academia to come to the same event and interact,” said Kestelier.
-“I never talk about SG conference; I always talk about SG workshop/conference, because that workshop is very important, probably the most important thing.”
-Continue reading
+“I never talk about SG conference; I always talk about SG workshop/conference, because that workshop is very important, probably the most important thing.” →']);" class="more-link">Continue reading

 Under normal circumstances, you wouldn’t find a cell biologist and a textile specialist talking about how they might work together.
 Nor would you find a keynote speech on crystallography (the art of atom placement and manipulation) immediately followed by another on building skins.
-But this was SmartGeometry, an annual conference known for bringing together academics, practitioners, and technology providers from radically different disciplines.
-Continue reading
+But this was SmartGeometry, an annual conference known for bringing together academics, practitioners, and technology providers from radically different disciplines. →']);" class="more-link">Continue reading

 This week, heavyweights in the infrastructure market are gathering in Amsterdam, the Dutch homeland famous for tulips, windmills, and wooden clogs.
 They’ve flown in for Bentley Systems’ Be Inspired 2011 conference, an annual event that culminates in a gala dinner and an award ceremony.
 Bentley launched the by-invitation only event to recognize projects that represent “outstanding achievement and innovation in infrastructure design, construction, and operations.”

 But in the pre-show talks, held yesterday with 70 members of the media who had flown in for the event, Bentley paid homage to an outstanding achievement by Apple: the iPad.
-The lightweight multi-touch tablet fathered by the late Steve Jobs, as it turned out, is about to become much more prevalent in the greasy fieldwork of plant managers, wastewater facility supervisors, roadway designers, and structural engineers.
-Continue reading
+The lightweight multi-touch tablet fathered by the late Steve Jobs, as it turned out, is about to become much more prevalent in the greasy fieldwork of plant managers, wastewater facility supervisors, roadway designers, and structural engineers. →']);" class="more-link">Continue reading

 On April 1st, onstage conversation at the IT University of Copenhagen, Denmark, spilled into Twittersphere.
 The panelists were wrestling with the pitfalls of data abundance.
 They pondered: How raw is data?
 When does data become information or knowledge?
 How is data collected, communicated, or visualized?
 Who authors data?
 Is the collection of data a creative design process in itself?
 Does data lie?
 Is data always biased, skewed, and sampled?
 How do we generate data from what we sense?